VincentVanlaer/mesa-school-labs/content/friday/lab-1.md

 |📋 TASK |
 |:--|
 | Fill out the first five columns of [the google sheet](https://docs.google.com/spreadsheets/d/1pAcvlfqOga0JNZo3cjJeZaErVd4youLYHyAmAu3NmSE/edit?usp=sharing) for your chosen model. |

+{{< details title="ℹ️ HINT" closed="true" >}}

+The most straightforward (but also most tedious) way to do this is to simply open the history file, find the row where `nu_max` is closest to your chosen value, and then scroll across to find the other values at that same time step.
+Feel free to use whatever method you like (i.e. python, etc) if you are familiar or if you prefer.

+{{< /details >}}

 |❓ QUESTION |
 |:--|